sabaridas/myRetailProject/Readme.md

 5. Mongo db atlas is used as a no-SQL database for the project.
     As Complex queries needs to be made on this data, so that's why selected row based oriented DB which is "MongoDB".

+6. Unit-test cases have been added(using mocking) to test the interfaces.
+7.
 ## Requirements
 For this project to work an environment variable with the name "DOWNSTREAM_URI" has to be created which should contain the URL of the external API server.
 The code will append the "{productId}" to this URL